-When you’re renovating a bathroom, there are some big decisions to make especially as they are the costliest room in your home and you don’t want to get it wrong.
-Bathrooms should last at least 20 years if done properly, so you want them to stand the test of time and not look dated within the first 5 years.
+When you’re renovating a bathroom, there are some big decisions to make especially as they are the most expensive room in your home.
+Bathrooms should last at least 20 years if done properly, so you want them to stand the test of time and not date quickly

-I’ve often found that clients opt for the “safe” option when it comes to choosing colours and finishes for their bathroom, which often results in an underwhelming result at the end of the project and when you’ve spent upwards of $25,000 you want that wow factor and not the woe factor.
-These “safe” choices can often feel cold, flat and lifeless with white, grey and beige the usual colours palate.
-Often clients feel that these will appeal for resale when they sell their house once the kids move out of home in 8 years’ time, but you could risk turning buyers off your home due to the bland bathroom.
+I’ve found that clients opt for the “safe” option when it comes to choosing colours and finishes for their bathroom, which often results in an underwhelming result at the end of the project.
+When you’ve spent upwards of $25,000 you want that wow factor in your home so people can see the difference.
+Safe choices can often leave your bathroom feeling cold, flat and lifeless with white, grey and beige the usual colours palate.
+Often clients feel that these will appeal for resale when they sell their house, but you could risk turning buyers off your home due to that bland bathroom.

-With so many colourful bathroom products available today, such as tiles, tapware and basins, it’s hard to know where to start or even where to stop with the colour choices.
+With so many colourful bathroom products available today, such as tiles, tap ware and basins, it’s hard to know where to start or even where to stop with the colour choices.
 People are often frightened by colours and rightly so after the nightmares of mission brown and burnt orange in the 70’s or the pastel blue and pink in the 90’s.
 But hiring an interior designer can give you the confidence that your colourful bathroom will remain beautiful for its lifetime.

 Rather than choosing to go for a full floor to wall tile on all the walls, have a wet area tile only and paint the rest of the walls in a colour that you choose.
 Painting is cheap and can easily be done by yourself.
 It costs as much as a tin of paint and a little bit of your time enabling you to keep on top of the trends as the seasons change.

 A large print hanging on the wall can introduce a number of different colours and really lift a space.
-Matching the main colours in the print with a number of different towel sets allows you to create a great impact on the space.
+Feeling a bit bolder, how about some bright wall paper?

 These are a great way to bring the outdoors, indoors.
 They create that natural feel by introducing different foliage to the space such as deep greens, light greens, green yellows and even red foliage.

-In the last year we have seen a real trend for different colour basins.
+In the last few years we have seen a real trend for different colour basins.
 From black to pastel green, pinks and blues, this is a really popular way to add colour.
-A vessel that sits on top of the vanity can be easily changed by a plumber when your pink basin is no longer on point and at only a few hundred dollars, is an inexpensive fashion accessory for your bathroom.
+A vessel that sits on top of the vanity can be easily changed by a plumber when you no love it and it won't cost the earth.

 Colour should be embraced, it is not something to be afraid of, unlike the “safe” beige and white scheme that is all to often resorted to.
 We’ve all made colour mistakes in the past, like my mint green bedroom or my orange suede effect kitchen, but they only costed a tin of paint and a weekend to recover from this mistake.
 Colour provokes the senses and can assist with feeling of motivation and creativeness which are important at the start of the day, or feelings of relaxation and peace at the end of the day.
 Colour is powerful and used in the right places, your new bathroom will continue to bring you joy for the next 20 years.